RuiyingChenBioinfo/PlanTalk/databases/README.md

 The strictly revised PlantPhoneDB databases for *Arabidopsis thaliana* (LR_pair_strictlyrevised.At.PlantPhoneDB.csv) and *Solanum lycopersicum* (LR_pair_strictlyrevised.Sl.PlantPhoneDB.csv) were used for PlanTalk inputs.

-### For plasmadesmata representative gene sets:
+### For plasmodesmata representative gene sets:
-We collected a plasmadesmata representative gene set for *Arabidopsis thaliana* (Arabidopsis_thaliana_PDlist.csv) from published literatures and GO databases.
-The plasmadesmata representative gene set for *Solanum lycopersicum* (Solanum_lycopersicum_PDlist.csv) was obtained from *Arabidopsis thaliana* homologs.
+We collected a plasmodesmata representative gene set for *Arabidopsis thaliana* (Arabidopsis_thaliana_PDlist.csv) from published literatures and GO databases.
+The plasmodesmata representative gene set for *Solanum lycopersicum* (Solanum_lycopersicum_PDlist.csv) was obtained from *Arabidopsis thaliana* homologs.

 ### Author contribution:
 R.C. collected GO information, KEGG information, and plasmadesmata representative gene set of *Arabidopsis thaliana*.
 S.H. collected GO and KEGG information of *Solanum lycopersicum*.
 S.H. also transformed the *Arabidopsis thaliana* genes to its *Solanum lycopersicum* homologs.